-Pupils will be searched where there are reasonable grounds for suspecting that they are in possession of a prohibited item as set out in appendix 3.
-They can be searched on the school premises or if elsewhere where the member of staff has lawful control or charge of the pupil.
+Searching, screening and confiscation is conducted in line with the DfE's latest guidance on searching, screening and confiscation.
+They can be searched on the school premises or if elsewhere, where the member of staff has lawful control or charge of the pupil.
 Eg on a school trip.